RHagenson/2019-01-03-UNO/_episodes/13-automation.md

 Next we will create variables to store the names of our output files.
 This will make your script easier to read because you won't need to type out the full name of each of the files.
-We're using the `base` variable that we just defined, and adding different file name extensions to represent the files that will come out of each step in our workflow.
+We're using the `base` variable that we just defined, and adding different filename extensions to represent the files that will come out of each step in our workflow.
 Remember to delete the `done` line from your script before adding these lines.

 ~~~